AjjMC/ajjgui/README.md

 > If a GUI is not reloaded as specified above, the datapack assumes that a player is interacting indefinitely with it, causing other active GUIs to malfunction.

 > [!WARNING]
 > The GUI compiler adds the ``ajjgui.meta`` NBT tag to each widget.
-This must not be changed when directly modifying NBT.
+This must not be changed when directly modifying NBT tags.

 > [!WARNING]
-> This section explains how widget NBT can be modified post-compilation, after required NBT has been initialized with default values.
-Creating widget NBT from scratch or changing the ``ajjgui.widget`` NBT tag is therefore not recommended.
+> This section explains how widgets can be modified post-compilation, after required NBT tags have been initialized with default values.
+Creating widget NBT tags from scratch or changing the ``ajjgui.widget`` NBT tag is therefore not recommended.

 > [!IMPORTANT]
 > Widgets with the ``ajjgui.fixed`` NBT tag set to ``1b`` are passed on to a new page only when it is loaded by clicking on a widget that has the ``ajjgui.page`` NBT tag.
 Directly changing a page therefore does not properly handle fixed widgets.